samprakash1410/pychram/notes.md

     this method convert the python varaiable datatype into a certain datatype in order to perform operations by users.
 input:
   most programs need to collect user data such as name,age,number it is done using input()function

+day 2:
+string:
+      string is a data type that store a sequence of characters.